Eavesdropping in Maine Jails

 Jailed defendants have a legal right to privately speak with their attorneys.
 Yet, in Maine, county jails are eavesdropping on these calls.
-Four jails recorded nearly 1,000 attorney-client calls in a single year and shared recordings with police and prosecutors before trial, a Maine Monitor investigation has found.
+Four jails recorded nearly 1,000 attorney-client calls in a single year and shared recordings with police and prosecutors before trial, a Maine Monitor investigation found.
 Often defense lawyers are not told when their calls are recorded and agencies lack rules about what to do once law enforcement and prosecutors eavesdrop on jailed suspects’ calls to their attorneys.

 Follow Us